DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I’m a Teaching Assistant and Ph.D. candidate in Privacy Engineering at the **Universidad Politécnica de Madrid (UPM)**, working within the [STRAST](https://www.upm.es/recursosidi/map/sistemas-de-tiempo-real-y-arquitectura-de-servicios-telematicos/) research group (Real-Time Systems and Service Architecture for Telematics).
+I’m Teaching Assistant and Ph.D. in Privacy Engineering at the **Universidad Politécnica de Madrid (UPM)**, working within the [STRAST](https://www.upm.es/recursosidi/map/sistemas-de-tiempo-real-y-arquitectura-de-servicios-telematicos/) research group (Real-Time Systems and Service Architecture for Telematics).
 My research focuses on the **automated assessment of privacy and data protection compliance** in ICT systems, especially in the context of Android mobile apps and GDPR regulation.

 ---

 ### 🎓 About me

-Since 2023, I teach **Software Analysis and Design (ADSW)** to second-year students at the **Escuela Técnica Superior de Ingenieros de Telecomunicación**, where I cover topics like software design, concurrent programming, and complexity analysis.
+Since 2023, I teach **Software Analysis and Design (ADSW)** to second-year students at the **Escuela Técnica Superior de Ingenieros de Telecomunicación**, where I cover topics like software design, concurrent programming, and complexity analysis in Java.

-Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project **AutoGDPR**, related to GDPR compliance, privacy policy analysis, and data flow auditing.
+Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project **AutoGDPR**, focused on automating the assessment of GDPR compliance, by doing privacy policy analysis and data flow auditing.
 Today, I continue this work as my main research line.

 I currently serve as **Publicity Chair** for the [International Workshop on Privacy Engineering (IWPE 2025)](https://iwpe.info/), where I help coordinate outreach, promotion, and community engagement for the event.